Skip to main content

 Observation

-I noticed the binary uses strcpy to copy up to 999 bytes into a small buffer with no bounds check, which suggested a classic stack buffer overflow; I needed to determine the exact byte offset to the saved return address before crafting the payload.
+The binary strcpy's up to 999 bytes into a small buffer with no bounds check, which is a classic stack overflow.
+Next comes finding the exact byte offset to the saved return address.

 Use pwntools cyclic to generate a De Bruijn pattern, send it to the binary, and let it crash.
 The value in RIP (or the fault address) identifies exactly where in the pattern the return address sits.
 The offset for this binary is 120 bytes.